 High-Quality Work-Based Learning Employer Participation Form

-To start the initial process for students to participate in HQWBL, the WBL coordinator/teacher/ point of contact should make contact with a business/community partner to complete the High-Quality Work-Based Learning Employer Participation Form.
+To start the initial process for students to participate in HQWBL, the WBL coordinator/teacher/ point of contact should contact a business/community partner to complete a HQWBL Employer Participation Form.
 This information will also be used to post the opportunity on VAVoyager.
 A sample employer participation form is provided in Appendix A.

 High-Quality Work-Based Learning Workplace Evaluation Checklist

-Once an employer submits a participation form, a workplace evaluation checklist should be completed by the WBL coordinator/teacher/point of contact.
+Once an employer submits a participation form, a workplace evaluation checklist should be completed by the WBL coordinator/teacher/point-of-contact.
 A sample workplace evaluation checklist is provided in Appendix A.

 High-Quality Work-Based Learning Training Agreement

-Many HQWBL experiences require a training agreement, – a written statement of commitment made by the student, parent/guardian, HQWBL coordinator/teacher/point of contact, and employer.
+Many HQWBL experiences require a training agreement—a written statement of commitment made by the student, parent/guardian, HQWBL coordinator/teacher/point-of-contact, and employer.
 It contains mutually agreed-upon expectations for all parties involved, spells out each party’s role, and addresses considerations such as employment terms, schedule, duration of work, compensation, and termination.
-It is the most important tool providing protection to the HQWBL coordinator/teacher/point of contact and school officials against accusations of negligence and liability claims.
+It is the most important tool providing protection to the HQWBL coordinator/teacher/point-of-contact and school officials against accusations of negligence and liability claims.
 For all HQWBL experiences, it is important that each student has a completed training agreement on file.
-A sample training agreement is provided in Appendix A. Any customized documentation by the school division must include the VDOLI requirements (asterisk and italics items) noted.
+A sample training agreement is provided in Appendix A. Any customized documentation by the school division must include the VDOLI requirements (items marked with asterisks and italics).

 High-Quality Work-Based Learning Training Plan

 Training plans are required for cooperative education, entrepreneurship, and internship experiences, while apprenticeships and clinical experiences have corresponding documents governed by regulations in their respective areas.
-Refer to apprenticeship and clinical sections for more information.
+Refer to the apprenticeship and clinical experiences sections for more information.

 A training plan is a document identifying the classroom instruction and workplace training that will contribute to the employability and ongoing development of a student (see 8VAC20-120-20).

-The HQWBL coordinator/teacher/point of contact, employer, and student must jointly prepare the training plan.
-The coordinator/teacher/point of contact should discuss the purpose of the training plan and how it is to be used with the student.
+The HQWBL coordinator/teacher/point-of-contact, employer, and student must jointly prepare the training plan.
+The coordinator/teacher/point-of-contact should discuss the purpose of the training plan and how it is to be used with the student.
 The student should be aware that some of the tasks will be learned in the workplace while others will be learned in the classroom.
 The student should be informed the training plan will be used to measure job performance and an evaluation will take place each grading period.
-Conferences involving the student, the coordinator/teacher/point of contact, and the employer should follow each evaluation.
+Conferences involving the student, the coordinator/teacher/point-of-contact, and the employer should follow each evaluation.

-The coordinator/teacher/point of contact should schedule a conference with the employer to explain the use of the training plan as soon as the student is placed in a training position.
+The coordinator/teacher/point-of-contact should schedule a conference with the employer to explain the use of the training plan as soon as the student is placed in a training position.
 At this time, those tasks that are to be learned in the workplace should be identified and indicated on the plan.

-During each conference, the coordinator/teacher/point of contact discusses the student’s progress with the employer.
-Using the training plan as an evaluation tool, the employer evaluates the student’s performance and progress in the workplace and completes the training plan with the coordinator/teacher/point of contact.
+During each conference, the coordinator/teacher/point-of-contact discusses the student’s progress with the employer.
+Using the training plan as an evaluation tool, the employer evaluates the student’s performance and progress in the workplace and completes the training plan with the coordinator/teacher/point-of-contact.
 The employer’s evaluation is discussed with the student and is used to make modifications in the student’s training and to assist in determining the specific instruction to be provided in the classroom.

 The training plan development process is continuous.
-It begins with identifying a realistic career objective and the training needs for each student and continues throughout the entire HQWBL experience with revising the plan according to the changing needs of the employer.
+It begins with identifying a realistic career objective and training needs for the student and continues throughout the entire HQWBL experience with revising the plan according to the changing needs of the employer.